gciotto/org.csstudio.product/README.md

 Any doubts, problems or suggestions, please send an email to `gustavo.pinton@lnls.br` or `eduardo.coelho@lnls.br`.

-Release products can be downloaded from a temporary server in the LNLS domain at http://10.0.6.37/css-releases/products.html
+Release products can be downloaded at http://csscon.lnls.br